platformio/platformio-docs/plus/debugging.rst

   Atmel-ICE is a powerful development tool for debugging and programming ARM® Cortex®-M based SAM and AVR microcontrollers with on-chip debug capability.
   `Vendor information... <https://www.microchip.com/DevelopmentTools/ProductDetails/PartNo/atatmel-ice?PartNO=atatmel-ice&utm_source=platformio&utm_medium=docs>`__

+:Drivers:
+  :Windows:
+    When installing the Atmel-ICE on a computer running Microsoft Windows, the USB driver is loaded when the Atmel-ICE is first plugged in.

+  :Mac:
+    Not required.

+  :Linux:
+    Please install "udev" rules :ref:`faq_udev_rules`.
+If you already installed them before, please check that your rules are up-to-date or repeat steps.

 .. begin_compatible_platforms_atmel-ice